zero-to-mastery/resources/YouTubeChannels.md

 * [Wes Bos](https://www.youtube.com/user/wesbos): Follow **Wes Bos** as he teaches you all about Wordpress, JavaScript, CSS3, and HTML5 in his web development tutorials.

 ### Back-End

-* [Joshua Fluke](https://www.youtube.com/channel/UC-91UA-Xy2Cvb98deRXuggA): A channel targeting junior web developers, providing advice on gaining knowledge and experience in the field, as well as landing your first development job.